Skip to main content

 • prepaid debit cards

-In a payment journey, when your user enters a card number the GOV.UK Pay platform checks to determine if it’s one of the 3 corporate card types.
-If a surcharge is applicable, the platform will inform them that a surcharge of a certain amount will be added to the total.
+When your user enters a card number in a payment journey, GOV.UK Pay checks to determine if it’s one of the 3 corporate card types.
+If you have turned on surcharges, we’ll tell the user that a surcharge of a certain amount will be added to the total.

 You can sign in to the GOV.UK Pay admin tool to see the payment amount and the surcharge amount listed separately.